Atticus29/dataJitsu/specs.md

 - [ ] Add more passes to moves.ts

 # Completed TODOs
+- [x] Enter upon password completion for login should trigger login button
+- [x] See what happens when you try to add new submission name
+- [x] Set up stripe
+  - [x] Subscriptions
+  - [x] Cancellation
+  - [x] All of this in user section
 - [x] Color-code match start and end chips
 - [x] Track reasons for reputation awards and deductions (date, note/flag, points)
 - [x] Sort moves in dialog dropdown menu